microbiomedata/nmdc-runtime/util/load_testing/README.md

          --spawn-rate 1 \
          --host http://fastapi:8000
    ```
-   > **Note:** The `--network nmdc-runtime-dev_default` CLI option connects the Locust container to the same network as the standard development stack.
+   > **Note:** The `--network nmdc-runtime-dev_default` CLI option causes Docker to connect the Locust container to the same network as the standard development stack.
 That way, the Locust container will be able to access the Runtime API at `http://fastapi:8000`, regardless of how you access the Runtime API from your host OS.
    >
    > **Note:** The CLI options Locust supports are documented [here](https://docs.locust.io/en/stable/configuration.html#command-line-options).
 For example, developers sometimes use the `--autostart ` CLI option (so the test starts without requiring us to press the "Start" button on the web UI).
+Also, developers sometimes use the `--exclude-tags {string}` CLI option (so tasks tagged with `{string}` are skipped).
 We may eventually specify some CLI options via a [configuration file](https://docs.locust.io/en/stable/configuration.html#configuration-file).
 4. Visit the Locust web UI, at: http://localhost:8089
 5. Perform load testing.
    - Press the "Start" button to start the test.